Proactive Alliance Relationship-Based Policing comes to Dayton Police Department, OH.

 The Proactive Alliance policing approach integrates policing methods with adapted concepts from counseling psychology created by a licensed professional counselor and a police officer.
 This collaborative approach is a prevention model based on building relationships with the community in a variety of settings and using the humanity of the individual police officer as his or her most valuable instrument.

-Although forging collaborative relationships has been suggested and encouraged to most police departments and in the context of the “Broken Windows” theory, exactly how to develop and improve existing skills to achieve this goal has been uncertain.
+Although forging collaborative relationships has been suggested and encouraged to most police departments, exactly how to develop and improve existing skills to achieve this goal has been uncertain.
 The ability to create lasting, purposeful relationships with stakeholders is not an innate skill but can be taught.
 While some police officers have a natural talent for social interaction, all personality types are capable of learning how to build productive relationships with the appropriate training.
 Building a productive relationship requires effective communication and empathy, but must also incorporate collaboration.
 Proactive Alliance recognizes the value of the transactional de-escalation techniques that police use to defuse adversarial conflict and empowers officers to actively engage with the public before a conflict occurs.
 When a crisis does occur, the relationship acts as a problem-solving medium, giving the officer more options than enforcement alone, including the ability to draw from the community for the most effective solution.